The Cost of SSL Certificates: What You Need to Know

 - Best For: Small businesses and personal websites.

-- Details: DV SSL certificates are the most basic type of paid SSL.
-They verify that you own the domain but don’t provide additional business authentication.
-They’re affordable and easy to set up, making them a popular choice for smaller websites.
+- Details: DV SSL certificates are the most affordable paid option.
+They verify that you own the domain but don’t provide additional business verification.
+They’re ideal for websites that don’t handle sensitive customer data.

 3. Organization Validation (OV) SSL Certificates